-If you do not meet a course prerequisite and wish to do an ATAR Course, list the ATAR course on the front of this form in the table provided.
+If you do not meet a course prerequisite and wish to do an ATAR Course.
 Include the current course selected, the grade you received for Semester 1 Yr 10 and the Exam mark.

 You will have the opportunity to demonstrate that you have met the prerequisites at the end of Semester 2.
 If so you will be able to select these courses if they are available if numbers permit.
 You must see your course counsellor to make these changes.